Hard Truths told by Real Photographers

 So what do I do?
 I'm just a mom with pictures of my kids...I'm not a professional.
 Do I even need to back up my photos?

 YES!
 When you're done reading this, go get WHATEVER your photos are on, and get busy!
 See that computer you're working on?
-Some day, in roughly 3 years, that baby's gonna die.
+Some day, in roughly 3 years, that thing's gonna die.
 Seriously.
 It will not last forever.
 The average life span of technology (computers, phones, hard drives) these days is 3 YEARS.
 3 years, guys.
 THREE.
 Don't ask me specifics about brands, because I don't know.
 But I do know, that as a whole, in general, 3 years.
 Sadly, 3 years passes absurdly quick, especially when you have littles.
 DO NOT let 3 years of precious family photos you've taken, or anyone has taken, catch the plague of the "blue screen of death".
 Do not let your memories captured in images disappear with that hard drive.
 Because you'll never EVER get over it.

 Wow, you're passionate about that...did something happen?